 It’s the middle of the year, you’ve been following #travel on Instagram and your passport is feeling a little bit lonely.
-Planning your holidays in July has never seemed like a better idea!
+Planning a trip to one of the best holiday destinations in July has never seemed like a better idea!

 South Africa – The Crowded Planet